TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 18/1 Chronicles 18.9.md

 ---

-And when Tou king of Hamath heard that David had smitten all the host of Hadarezer king of Zobah,
+When Tou king of Hamath heard that David had struck all the army of Hadadezer king of Zobah,